 The actions under this strategic policy were not anticipated to have had any direct impact on the third sector.

-The action to create a lorry park at Cairnryan port, will help to mitigate the environmental impacts (air quality etc) of potentially increased transport congestion.
+The action to create a lorry park at Cairnryan port, will help to mitigate the environmental impacts (including air quality) of potentially increased transport congestion.

 No new forms have resulted from the action from the Scottish Government.